 1. Explore the Diverse Life in Birmingham

 Birmingham is the UK’s most culturally mixed city, bursting with over 200 different cultures and lifestyles.
 If you want to explore a city that celebrates its diverse society whilst nodding to its rich history, then Birmingham is the perfect place for you.
-From trying the best sushi in Birmingham at Rofuto, to finding inner peace and mindfulness at Park Regis Shakina Urban Spa, you are sure to have the break of a lifetime.

 The Library of Birmingham has become an amazing cultural destination, becoming home to an archive of photography, literature, music and moving image that all embrace the development and history of this beautiful city.
 Or you can visit the Birmingham Museum and Art Gallery, offering a breathtaking collection of archaeology, ethnography art and social history.
 You will not run out of things to do in Birmingham.